3 ways to time travel in Git to undo destructive mistakes

 Examples

-Here's an overview of the starting git history (using the command git log --oneline --graph --all):
+Here's an overview of the starting git history (using the command git log --oneline --graph --all

-There is a master branch with 3 files, each added in a separate commit.
-There is also a separate my-new-branch branch.
+branch.
 This branch also has the first two files, but then splits off from master and has its own third file.

 This is the desired state.
 When we mess it up in the examples below, our goal is to bring the repository back to this state.

-1. Reset using a reflog reference
+1. Reset using a reflog

-Let's say we're on my-new-branch and we rebase onto master:
+Let's say we're on my-new-branch

 But Agh!
 We realize this was a mistake!
 Maybe the code stopped working after the rebase.
 Maybe there were some weird merge conflicts during the rebase and everything got messy.
 Either way, we want things to be the way they were before, but here is what our new git log shows:

-Apparently, our original commit (6cde040) is gone.
+) is gone.
 How do we go back?
 We could delete everything and re-clone, but we probably don't have a remote copy of our most recent changes to clone.
 We could manually create a new branch off the old commit and re-add/delete the files that were there, but what a hassle!

-Instead, try running git reflog to see some helpful points in history: screenshot of git reflog output
+to see some helpful points in history:

-Git reflog shows everywhere our current working HEAD was at, including commits that were removed with destructive commands such as git reset and git rebase.
+.
 Simply pick the commit before our destructive changes, do a hard reset to the gitrevision number (the one with the curly braces), and everything is reset to the way it was before the rebase!

 git reset --hard HEAD@{3}

-After running this command, our git log shows us we're back to our original state with the original commits and the original files:
+shows us we're back to our original state with the original commits and the original files:

 2. Reset to ORIG_HEAD